 Evelyn Niitväli is the founder of Niitväli Competition Law, a dedicated antitrust law boutique in Frankfurt.
 She has extensive experience advising clients on all aspects of German and European antitrust law.

 Evelyn has handled various complex merger control proceedings both with the German Federal Cartel Office and the European Commission.
 Her merger control experience includes requests for referral to the European Commission, negotiating commitments, coordinating multi-jurisdictional filings, and representing third parties in their intervention against proposed transactions.

 Another focus of Evelyn’s practice is in cartel proceedings and abuse of dominance cases with the German Federal Cartel Office and the European Commission.
 She assists clients in dawn raids and internal investigations, leniency proceedings, and negotiating settlements with the competition authorities.

-Her experience spans various industries, including consumer goods, retail, automotive, energy and utilities, IT and telecommunications.
+Her experience spans various industries, including IT and telecommunications, technology, life science, consumer goods, retail, automotive as well as energy and utilities.

-Evelyn started her legal career at Hengeler Mueller in Düsseldorf and Brussels.
-Prior to founding RCAA, Evelyn was a partner in a Munich-based antitrust boutique firm and headed the German antitrust practice of Weil, Gotshal & Manges LLP in Frankfurt.
+Evelyn started her career at Hengeler Mueller in Düsseldorf and Brussels.
+Prior to founding her own antitrust boutique firm, Evelyn was a co-founding partner of RCAA and headed the German antitrust practice of Weil, Gotshal & Manges LLP in Frankfurt.

-Evelyn is recognised in various directories, including Chambers Europe, The Legal 500 Germany and JUVE.
+Evelyn is recognised in various directories, including Chambers Europe, The Legal 500 and JUVE.